HenryQuan/the-lott-simulation/README.md

 - Div 7 takes about 0.03 years (1.5 weeks)
 - I actually won $15 (Div 7)
 #### Saturday and Monday & Wednesday Lotto
-- Div 1 is still a dream but it is much better than Oz Lotto.
+- Div 1 is still a dream but it is much better than Oz Lotto (680 years).
 - Div 2 is actually possible within your lifespan (40 years)
 - Div 3 takes about 4 years
 - Div 4 takes around 0.11 years (5.7 days)